 - Manager’s home: 1,774± square feet comprised of three bedrooms and two bathrooms built in 1956.
 This home has since been updated with a new roof, new windows, and new wood siding.

-- The Ridge Cabin: Sitting on a ridge overlooking the river, it is 1,406± square feet with three bedrooms and three bathrooms.
+- The Ridge Cabin: Sitting on a ridge overlooking the river, it is 1,406± square feet with three bedrooms and two bathrooms.

 - The View Cabin: Also, on a ridge with both river and mountain peak views, it is 1,632± square feet with three bedrooms and three bathrooms.